-We draw attention to Note 2 (a) in the consolidated annual financial statements, which indicates that the Company and its subsidiaries (altogether "the Group")

-incurred significant losses in 2018 and 2019 at EUR 20.2 million and EUR 41.1 million, respectively on the consolidated level.
-The short-term liabilities of the Group exceeded its current assets by EUR 48.7 million as of 31 December 2019.
-Improving the Group's profitability and liquidity situation is dependent on the outcome of the action plans initiated by the management and availability of additional financial funds.
-As stated in Note 2 (a) these events and conditions, along with other matters as set forth in Note 2 (a), indicate that a material uncertainty exists that may cast significant doubt on the Group's ability to continue as a going concern.
+We draw attention to Note 2 (a) in the annual financial statements, which indicates that the Company incurred significant losses in 2018 and 2019 of EUR 30 million and EUR 37 million, respectively.
+The short-term liabilities of the Company exceeded its current assets by EUR 15 million as at 31 December 2019.
+Improving the Company's profitability and liquidity situation is dependent on the outcome of the action plans initiated by the management and availability of additional financial funds.
+As stated in Note 2 (a) these events and conditions, along with other matters as set forth in Note 2 (a), indicate that a material uncertainty exists that may cast significant doubt on the Company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.